Bryukh/checkio-articles/2015-03-22 pathfinding.md

 A stack is used for DFS and a queue for BFS.
 So you can easily "switch" DFS to BFS.

 [@spoty's][spoty] solution ["BFS + deque"][bfs-spoty] is a classical BFS realisation.
 There is using the double ended queue.
-It's faster than list using and also we can easily switch BFS to DFS just replace "q.popleft()" => "q.popright()".
+It's faster than using a list and also we can easily switch BFS to DFS just replace "q.popleft()" => "q.popright()".

 ```